Piyushoberoy/CODSOFT/README.md

 # CODSOFT Internship Projects

 Welcome to the CODSOFT repository!
 This repository showcases the projects I completed during my internship at CODSOFT.
-I worked on three impactful projects: Titanic Survival Prediction, Movie Rating Prediction with Python, and Credit Card Fraud Detection.
+I worked on three impactful projects: Titanic Survival Prediction, Movie Rating Prediction with Python, and Iris Flower Classification.
 Each project encompassed a range of tasks such as data analysis, visualization, prediction, preprocessing, and more.
 Below is a comprehensive overview of each project and the tasks I undertook.

 ## Project 1: Titanic Survival Prediction